-Collections vehicles (Figure B-3) for the services under Contract 1020 will be owned by the contractor.
+Collection vehicles (Figure B-3) for the services under Contract 1020 are owned by the contractor and the contractor's owner-drivers.

-Figure B-3: Proposed vehicles for new recycling services
+Figure B-3: New vehicles for recycling services

-As the majority of these assets are not owned by Council this AMP considers focuses on the services provided under contract for the Council.
+As the majority of these assets are not owned by the Council this AMP focuses on the services provided under contract for the Council.